-Council Directive 92/3 Euratom lays down a standardised system of controls and authorisations for the transfrontier shipment of radioactive waste, from the point of origin to the destination.
+It lays down a standardised system of controls and authorisations for the transboundary shipments of radioactive waste and spent fuel, from the point of origin to the destination, and prevents illegal trafficking in them.

 It applies both to shipments between Member States and to imports into and exports out of the European Atomic Energy Community.
-It ensures that the Member States of destination and of transit are informed about movements of radioactive waste to or through their country and that they approve of or have an opportunity to object to any such transfer.
+It ensures that the Member States of destination and of transit are informed about movements of radioactive waste or spent fuel to or through their country and that they have an opportunity to object to, or impose conditions, in relation to a shipment of radioactive waste or spent fuel which require their consent.